 In the lush greenery of the Amazon jungle, it was almost impossible to spot what might be hiding within!
 Our guides would point to something in a flash, but even squinting through my camera zoom lens, it would take me several minutes to find what they've spotted.
-The wildlife here have impeccable camouflage that can make locating them a little frustrating at times.
+The wildlife here has impeccable camouflage that can make locating them a little frustrating at times.
 The Amazon River is the home of many species, but one of them is infamously known as a ferocious and dangerous predator - the piranha.
-Though they do have mean looking sharp teeth, piranhas are actually scavengers.
+Though they do have mean-looking sharp teeth, piranhas are actually scavengers.
 They will forage and live on the food they find - plants and meat alike.
 They may form massive groups of up to a hundred, but surrounding themselves with many others is only for protection against larger predators.

 Another inhabitant of the mighty Amazon River is the largest freshwater dolphin on earth - the pink river dolphin.
 They swiftly swim by our boat to check us out, their pink dorsal fins sliding in and out of the water.
 They have incredible agility and have evolved to become amazing navigators of the Amazon River.
 Unlike other dolphins, the vertebrae in their neck aren't fused, allowing the dolphins to swim at top speed and still have the ability to dodge the many obstacles in the creeks and rivers.
 Local legends and tales also surround the species, and it is considered extremely bad luck to harm or eat a pink river dolphin.
 I believe this is probably one of the reasons their species is flourishing today.